Choi Kwang Do

-Choi Kwang Do is a martial art developed by Choi Kwang-jo.
-The style relies on flexibility and fluidity of movement as opposed to the more rigid lines of some other martial arts.
-To achieve this it employs yoga-based stretching to develop the flexibility of practitioners.
-Furthermore, it focuses on a strong mind as well as a strong body.
-It is made to be accessible to everyone.
+Choi Kwang Do is a martial art developed by Grandmaster Kwang Jo Choi (Choi Kwang-jo) between 1978 and 1987.
+The style relies on bent legs and arms when striking, combined with hunched up postures.
+Choi Kwang Do's syllabus consists almost entirely of forms with little to no pressure testing nor contact sparring.

 History

 Choi Kwang Do was founded by Choi Kwang-jo on March 2, 1987.
 Choi Kwang-jo was born in South Korea before emigrating to United States in the early 1970s.
 Choi was a successful ITF Tae Kwon Do practitioner and trainer (serving as a chief instructor) before establishing his own style.

 While teaching and demonstrating ITF Tae Kwon Do in South East Asia, Choi Kwang-jo became injured through his training and demonstrations to the point where he was unable to continue with the discipline.
 So he left Malaysia (where he was demonstrating at the time) for North America, in the hope of finding orthopedic surgeons who would be able to help with his injuries.
 Determining that the injuries were caused by the way he was performing martial arts, Choi undertook rehabilitative exercises, attended various seminars and studied techniques for rehabilitation.
 Choi incorporated these techniques into his own fighting style, and from that he developed Choi Kwang Do.

 Today, Choi Kwang Do is headquartered in Atlanta, Georgia by one organization and Temperance, Michigan by another organization.
 It is taught in numerous countries including the United Kingdom with schools in England, Scotland and Wales, and Puerto Rico with schools in Guaynabo, Las Piedras, Caguas and San Lorenzo, Malaysia and Argentina, among others.